abraryaser02/pagila-hw3/README.md

 1. Build the containers and enter psql with the following commands.
     ```
     $ docker-compose up -d --build
     $ docker-compose exec pg psql
     ```

-1. We will now observe some problems with the pagila dataset, and upgrade the dataset to fix these problems.
+1. We will observe some problems with the pagila dataset, and upgrade the dataset to fix these problems.

     Count the number of staff members and stores in this dataset.